zamronypj/mod_pascal/README.md

 $ sudo ln -s /etc/apache2/mods-available/pascal.conf
 $ sudo ln -s /etc/apache2/mods-available/pascal.load
 ```
-you can also use `a2enmod` command
+Alternatively, you can also use `a2enmod` command to enable mod_pascal.

 ```
 $ sudo a2enmod pascal